raspberrypilearning/microbit-meteorologist/worksheet.md

 	![img](images/screen2.png)

-1. Once you are logged in, you should see a page with your **secret** API key.
+1. Once you're logged in, you should see a page with your **secret** API key.
 This is important, so copy it to your clipboard:

 	![img](images/screen3.png)